Escape from Tomorrow: Production

 Scenes involved riding on eight recognizable attractions in the parks.
 One required waiting in a long line for the Buzz Lightyear ride at Disneyland, and the actors rode It's a Small World at least 12 times to get the scene right.
 "I was surprised the ride operators weren't a little more savvy," Moore told The New York Times.

 After the location filming, production went back to soundstages for interiors.
 Some scenes were shot against a green screen background for second unit footage of other locations to be substituted, allowing the use of crane shots.
 With the photography done, Moore took the film to South Korea to edit to prevent Disney from finding out.
 He did not tell most of his close friends what he was doing.
 Visual effects were done by the same company there that had done them for the 2006 South Korean monster film, The Host.

-The post-production tasks were as challenging as the production itself.
-Sound editors had to listen to the entire uncut tracks from the recorders taped to the actors' bodies in order to find the dialogue.
+For the film's post-production process, sound editors had to listen to the entire uncut tracks from the recorders taped to the actors' bodies in order to find the dialogue.
 Content proprietary to Disney, such as the lyrics to "It's a Small World" and footage from Soarin', was removed from the film to avoid copyright infringement.
 Composer Abel Korzeniowski contributed a light, airy score similar to those used in Hollywood's Golden Age.